homicide-crime-scene-tape-990x358

 Utica University

-A master of science in cybersecurity offered by Utica University equips students with the knowledge, skills, and know-how for leading cybersecurity efforts in government agencies, investigative units, or business.
-Students will have seven specialization options to choose from: computer forensics; cyber policy; cyber operations, data analytics; intelligence; electronic crime; and malware analysis.
+A master of science in cybersecurity offered by Utica University equips students with the knowledge, skills, and know-how for leading cybersecurity efforts in government agencies, investigative units, or businesses.
+Students have seven specialization options to choose from: computer forensics, cyber policy, cyber operations, data analytics, intelligence, electronic crime, and malware analysis.

 The program includes a two-day online virtual residency during which students will interact with their classmates and professors and will work together in a truly immersive environment.
 Utica University’s unique partnership with CipherTrace (a leading cryptocurrency intelligence company) will allow students to become CipherTrace Certified Examiners (CTCE) where they learn about analyzing and tracing funds lost in cryptocurrency theft and fraud.